GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 ## Advanced topics

 * Dataflow templates allow you to package a Dataflow pipeline for deployment.
-Instead of having to build the pipeline everytime, you can create Flex Templates and deploy the template by using the Google Cloud console, the Google Cloud CLI, or REST API calls.
+Instead of having to build the pipeline every time, you can create Flex Templates and deploy the template by using the Google Cloud console, the Google Cloud CLI, or REST API calls.
 * For more details, see [Dataflow templates](https://cloud.google.com/dataflow/docs/concepts/dataflow-templates) and [Flex Templates](https://cloud.google.com/dataflow/docs/guides/templates/using-flex-templates).

 ## Some considerations